Tax Facts 2021-22

 |Rates differ for:||G||S||D|

 - The PSA taxes interest at nil, where it would otherwise be taxable at 20% or 40%.
-It is not available to a top rate taxpayer.
+It is not available to an additional rate taxpayer.

 - Dividends are usually taxed as the ‘top slice’ of income.
 The Dividend Allowance taxes the first £2,000 of dividend income at nil rather than the rate that would otherwise apply.